Achille Van Acker: Later years

-Prime minister
+Social policy

-After the Second World War, Van Acker became Prime Minister of Belgium in four different cabinets and served as Minister of Labour and Social Services, Minister of Public Health, Minister of Mobility and Minister of Mining (which led to his nickname).
-From 1961 until 1974 he served as President of the Chamber of Representatives.
-He was named Minister of State in 1958.
 During Van Acker's first premiership, compulsory disability insurance and compulsory health insurance for manual and non-manual workers was introduced in March 1945 and from January 1946 onwards health insurance funds earmarked a special contribution that covered the costs of preventive open-air cures.
+The government also improved miner’s wages and welfare allowances to the point that they went from being amongst the lowest-paid to the highest-paid members of the Belgian workforce.

-With regard to work accidents, the Decree-Law of 20 September 1945 extended the law to domestic workers, while the Decree-Law of 13 December 1945 "legally ratifies the regulations for road accidents that have existed since 1942."
+A Decree-Law of 13 December 1945 legally ratified "the regulations for road accidents that have existed since 1942."
 In addition, as noted by one study, "In the first organic unemployment scheme (decree of the Regent of 26 May 1945) the principle of a generalized right to unemployment was registered, without taking into account the possible needy situation of the unemployed person held."

-To improve health and safety in mines, a decree was introduced in December 1945 provididing for the compulsory use in dusty places of devices "capable of allaying or suppressing coal and stone dust."
+To improve health and safety in mines, a decree was introduced in December 1945 providing for the compulsory use in dusty places of devices "capable of allaying or suppressing coal and stone dust."
 A number of laws were also passed from April 1945 onwards that liberalized entitlement to allowances for deportees of foreign nationality.

 An Order of October 1945 issued general regulations for the medical control of workers in industrial and commercial undertakings, public services and public utilities.
-Another order introduced that same month issued general regulations concerning personal equipment for health protection.
-Following a 1940 law that enabled homeowners wishing to begin reconstruction of their properties to apply for a "repair loan at a low rate of interest, an Act was passed in December 1945 that enabled them to acquire an interest-free advance on their compensation.
+Another order introduced that month issued general regulations concerning personal equipment for health protection.
+Following a 1940 law that enabled homeowners wishing to begin reconstruction of their properties to apply for a repair loan at a low rate of interest, an Act was passed in December 1945 that enabled them to acquire an interest-free advance on their compensation.
 That same month, a Supreme Council for Hygiene in Mines was established with the aim of furthering the progress of industrial hygiene.
 In February 1946, the formation of safety and hygiene committees was made compulsory.
 Titles I and II of general regulations for the protection of labour, dated 11 February 1946, "which constitute a codification of the Belgian labour protection legislation, were approved by an Order of the Regent on 11 February 1946."

 In September 1945, workers’ compensation was extended to household maids, and for accidents to and from work in December 1945.
 A Legislative Order of January 1946 regulating annual holidays covered all persons "bound by contracts for the hiring of services or by contracts of apprenticeship," and laid down the essential principles for the grant of paid holidays, "leaving scope for their adaptation to the special needs of the various branches of industrial activity."